Cost Management + Billing frequently asked questions (FAQ)

 What if my Azure EA Prepayment runs out for Azure Marketplace purchases?

-If you consume all your Azure Prepayment and go into overage, charges related to these services will appear on your next overage invoice along with any other consumption services.
+If you consume all your Azure Prepayment and go into overage, charges related to these services appear on your next overage invoice along with any other consumption services.
 Before the March 1, 2018 change, these charges were invoiced with other Azure Marketplace services.

 Why don't all Azure Marketplaces consume Azure EA Prepayment?